LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

 Ángel Gómez de Ágreda: "There is no need to be afraid of the Internet, but there is a need for prudence and common sense".

 Ángel Gómez de Ágreda is a Colonel in the Spanish Air Force and former head of the Cooperation section of the Joint Cyber Defense Command.
-He is also an analyst for the Ministry of Defense and this week he visited Tecnun to give a conference on cybersecurity.
+He is also an analyst for the Ministry of Defense and this week he visited Tecnun to give a lecture on cybersecurity.

 What are the challenges and opportunities in cybersecurity today?

 Challenges go hand in hand with opportunities.
 It is like the Chinese expression for 'crisis', which on the one hand has the meaning of danger and on the other hand that of opportunity.
 Any status change is an opportunity, and we have to know how to take advantage of the opportunities that cyberspace offers us, because they are enormous.
 The problem is that cyberspace is not conceived as a secure environment, so we have to know how to adapt it to the way we act.
 The challenge is to build a cyberspace that is at the service of man.

 In recent years the number of cyber-attacks has increased issue , do you think there will be more and more?